DEBUG

 supportOfferedExpenses:

-'The following will be provided:\n\n•\tIn person training of the retail environment and the products we sell and why we sell them. \n•\tFull training and guidance on using our iPad to facilitate card payments. \n•\tManual Handling training.\n\nWe ask you to undertake the following essential online courses; you must complete them before you start your volunteer role.
-Details of how to access the training will be sent to you after receipt of your application, and support is available if you would like support with access or you feel affected by any of the course content.\n\n•\tNational Church of England Basic & Foundation Safeguarding training\n\n•\tACT Action Counters Terrorism training\n\n•\tThe Association of English Cathedrals national volunteers training',
+'The following will be provided as part of your introductory training on site:\n\n•\tIn person training of the retail environment and the products we sell and why we sell them.\n•\tFull training and guidance on using our iPad to facilitate card payments. \n\nAdditionally, we ask you to undertake the following essential online pre-training.
+These courses must be completed before you start your volunteer role.
+We shall send you details of how to access the training after you have applied, and support is available if you would like help with access or you feel affected by any of the course content.\n\n•\tNational Church of England Basic & Foundation Safeguarding training\n•\tACT Action Counters Terrorism training\n•\tThe Association of English Cathedrals national volunteers training\n•\tManual Handling training',

 whenAndWhere:

-'In this role you will usually be based in the museum concession area (part of the visitor museum exit) and the Undercroft Cathedral shop. \n\nWe encourage volunteers in the role to offer one shift per week if possible but we are grateful for any gift of time and offer flexibility around your availability.\n\nRetail Opening Times:\nMonday to Saturday 10:00 - 16:00\nSunday 11:00 - 16:00\n\nFrom Monday to Saturday, your shift can be the entire day, or could be a morning 09:45 - 13:00 or afternoon 13:00 - 16:15.
-Sunday shifts are 10:45 - 16:00',
+'In this role you will usually be based in the museum concession area (part of the visitor museum exit) and the Undercroft Cathedral shop. \n\nWe encourage volunteers in the role to offer one shift per week if possible but we are grateful for any gift of time and offer flexibility around your availability.\n\nOur main retail opening times are Monday to Saturday 10:00 - 16:00; Sunday 11:00 - 16:00.\n\nThe Museum shop space is a new enterprise launching in September 2024.
+In the early stages after opening, shift times may vary according to volunteer availability and could be of an 11:00 – 15:00 pattern. \n\nOnce the shop is fully established, we aspire to offer shifts that could be the entire day, or could be a morning 09:45 - 13:00 or afternoon 13:00 - 16:15 Monday to Saturday (10:45 - 16:00 on Sundays).',

 otherInfo: